shireenrao/UnitTesting/README.md

 ##Type 3

 This is where the tests folder is on the same level as the package folder.
+You can not run the test scripts from within the tests folder as again it will not be able to resolve the myapp package.
+You can run it from within the package by referencing the tests folder as

+    % python ../tests/test_myapp.py

+As you are running the test from the package, the myapp module is automatically in your PYTHONPATH.
+The other way of doing this would be by putting your package in your PYTHONPATH.
+Then you can run the tests from its own location.